aaronriekenberg/rust-parallel/README.md

 * Supports `:::` syntax to run all combinations of argument groups similar to GNU Parallel.
 * Optional processing of inputs using regular expression capture groups.

-See the [demos](https://github.com/aaronriekenberg/rust-parallel/wiki/Demos) for example usage.
+See the [demos](https://github.com/aaronriekenberg/rust-parallel/wiki/Demos) for examples.

 Prevents [output interleaving](https://github.com/aaronriekenberg/rust-parallel/wiki/Output-Interleaving) and is [very fast](https://github.com/aaronriekenberg/rust-parallel/wiki/Benchmarks).